The Paperboy (2012 film): Reception

 The staff of The A.V.
 Club named it the worst film of 2012.
 The New Yorker film critic Michael Schulman called the film "deliriously tawdry and nonsensical".
-Stephen Whitty of the Newark Star-Ledger wrote of the film, "Simply ugly trash," while Mick LaSalle of the San Francisco Chronicle basically recommended one watch the movie "with the indispensable aid of that wonderful late-20th century invention: fast forward."
+Stephen Whitty of the Newark Star-Ledger wrote of the film, "Simply ugly trash," while Mick LaSalle of the San Francisco Chronicle basically recommended one watch the movie "with the indispensable aid of that wonderful late-20th century invention: fast forward.".
+A.O.
+Scott of the New York Times said the film was "what cinema scholars (and speakers fluent in the film’s native idiom) might call a hot mess.".

 Soundtrack

 Singer Mariah Carey wrote and recorded a song titled "Mesmerized" for the film's soundtrack.
 The song, however, was not released to coincide with the film.
 It was released on October 2, 2020 on her special collection of previously hard-to-find and unreleased songs, The Rarities.
 The song was produced by Carey along with Loris Holland and Randy Jackson.